-Robert “Buster” Olney is a senior writer at ESPN The Magazine, reporter for ESPN’s exclusive Sunday Night Baseball telecast and an analyst for Baseball Tonight.
+Robert “Buster” Olney is a senior writer for ESPN.com and ESPN The Magazine and reporter for ESPN’s exclusive Sunday Night Baseball telecasts.
 He joined ESPN in June 2003 to cover baseball for all ESPN entities, including ESPN Radio, ESPNEWS, and SportsCenter.
-He writes a daily column for ESPN.com and also hosts the popular Baseball Tonight podcast as well as appearing on ESPN’s baseball studio show by the same name.
+He writes a daily column for ESPN.com and hosts the popular Baseball Tonight podcast as well as appearing on ESPN’s baseball studio show by the same name.

 Olney began covering baseball in 1989 as the Nashville Banner’s beat reporter for the Triple-A Nashville Sounds.
 He later covered the San Diego Padres for the San Diego Union-Tribune (1993 – 1994) and the Baltimore Orioles (Baltimore Sun, 1995 – 1996).
 He arrived at ESPN after six years at the New York Times covering the Mets (1997) and the Yankees (1998 – 2001).